What is stevia?

 Stevia leaf extract is 200-350 times sweeter than sugar, so you need use only a very small amount to achieve the equivalent sweetness of sugar.

 In most stevia-based sweeteners, a very small amount of stevia leaf extract is combined with other ingredients, like erythritol, maltodextrin or dextrose, to provide a look and feel similar to sugar.
 These ingredients help evenly disperse the intense sweetness of stevia leaf extract so the finished product can more easily be substituted for sugar.

 Stevia vs Sugar: What is the conversion factor?

-Each manufacturer has formulated their product to equal a recognized quantity of sugar.
-A quick glance through the information provided by different stevia-based sweetener manufactures shows 1 teaspoon of sugar may be the equivalent of anywhere from 1/8 teaspoon to ½ teaspoon of the stevia-based sweetener.
-In baking blends (a mix of a zero-calorie stevia-based sweetener and sugar for better results in baked goods), 1 tablespoon sugar may be the equivalent of anywhere from 1 to 1.5 teaspoon of the baking blend.
+Many manufacturers formulate their stevia-based sweeteners to equal in sweetness a recognized quantity of sugar.
+A quick glance through the information provided by several stevia-based sweetener manufacturers shows 1 teaspoon of sugar may be the equivalent of anywhere from 1/8 teaspoon to ½ teaspoon of the requisite stevia-based sweetener.
+In baking blends (a mix of a zero-calorie stevia-based sweetener and sugar for better results in baked goods), 1 tablespoon sugar may be the equivalent of anywhere from 1 to 1.5 teaspoons of the requisite baking blend.

-A search for “conversion chart” and the name of your preferred sweetener brand will quickly give you the conversion numbers you need for successful cooking, baking and everyday sweetening.
-Many manufacturers also make conversion calculators available.
-Here is conversion information for three popular stevia-based sweeteners:
+A quick search for “conversion chart” and the name of your preferred sweetener brand will quickly give you the conversion numbers you need for successful cooking, baking and everyday sweetening.

 - Stevia In The Raw®: